jsmits/django-logutils/README.rst

 Documentation
 -------------

-TODO: The full documentation is at https://django-logutils.readthedocs.org.
+TODO: The full documentation is at https://django-logutils.readthedocs.org (not yet!).

 Quickstart
 ----------